pyro2927/MetroTransit-API/README.md

 Written by [Joe Pintozzi](http://pintozzi.com), source available on [github](https://github.com/pyro2927/MetroTransit-API).

-## Update!!
+## Updates!!
-Stops are now returned as an array so they maintain the correct order from <http://MetroTransit.org>.
+Stops are now returned as an array so they maintain the correct order from <http://MetroTransit.org>.  /nextTrip accepts a stop number for convenience.

 **This takes much influence from [cmaul](https://github.com/cmaul)'s [MetroTransit-API](https://github.com/cmaul/MetroTransit-API).
 The [current implementation](http://metrotransitapi.appspot.com/) on Google's App Engine seems to no longer work, so I decided to rewrite it in ruby.**